 We found 4 urologists who accept BlueSelect Everyday Health Premier 1451V near Jupiter, FL.

-Dr. Frank Celigoj is a medical specialist in urology (urinary tract disease).
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Celigoj graduated from Case Western Reserve University School of Medicine.
-He is accepting new patients.
+Dr. Frank Celigoj is a Jupiter, FL physician who specializes in urology (urinary tract disease).
+He is a graduate of Case Western Reserve University School of Medicine.
+Dr. Celigoj is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He welcomes new patients.

 Clinical interests: Urologic Disorders, Male Infertility, Vasectomy, Vasectomy Reversal

 Dr. Bruce Wiita is an urology (urinary tract disease) specialist in Jupiter, FL.
 Patients rated him highly, giving him an average of 4.5 stars out of 5.
 He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 After completing medical school at the University of Miami, Miller School of Medicine, Dr. Wiita performed his residency at a hospital affiliated with the University of Miami.